embeepea/js-intro/README.md

 * php is server-side
 * JavaScript is client-side
-* (server-side JavaScript is also possible now, but we're going to ignore that)
+* (server-side JavaScript is also possible now, but nevermind that for now)

 ##example1.html